viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Terraform Cloud ##

-Terraform cloud manaages Terraform runs in a  consistent and reliable environment with various features like access controls, private registry for sharing modules, policy controls and others.
+Terraform cloud manaages Terraform runs in a  consistent and reliable environment with various features like access controls, private registry for sharing modules, policy controls, remote runs, VCS connection and others.

 **How to access the Terraform Cloud**?